gaurav1780/comp1010practicalClassMaterial/week 08 - pre-lists/workshopPreLists.md

 ## Practice project

 Solve the tasks in `ListPractical.java` in the project contained in archive [workshopPreLists.zip](./codes/workshopPreLists.zip).
 Tests are provided in `ListPracticalTest.java`.
+Submit under `week 8 submission` on iLearn. **You must attend the practical class and pass at least 5 out of 9 tests to get participation mark in week 8.**